 We work closely with the other two Anglican churches in Sutton, St Nicholas in the town centre and Christ Church further south.
 We are also in regular contact with the other Anglican churches in the London Borough of Sutton which are listed in churchinsutton.net.

-During this time of enforced isolation we hope you are able to worship at home; you might like to look at:
+During this time of pandemic restrictions you might like to look at:

 We offer traditional Church of England baptism, wedding and funeral services; apply to the priest at firstname.lastname@example.org.
 Special restrictions apply at the moment to baptisms, weddings and funerals, due to Coronavirus precautions.

 The Church of England provides on its web-site a "Life events" section which gives information about baptisms, weddings and funerals such as who is entitled to have them.
 To be eligible for these services you may need to live within our parish and be prepared by the ministers.